 Xanthan gum is generally considered to be the best substitute for gluten in gluten-free foods, since it provides the binding ability that flours without gluten lack.
 The gum is sold as a powder.
 A bag of xanthan gum is quite expensive, at least in my area, but since only a little is used in each recipe it lasts for a long time.

 Xanthan gum is a natural substance made by a bacterium called Xanthomonas campestris when it ferments carbohydrates.
 The gum is used as a thickener in other products besides food without gluten.
 It's also used as a stabilizer in cosmetics to prevent the ingredients from separating,

 I try to use healthier ingredients in my recipe like dark buckwheat flour, whole, unrefined sugar and shortening containing mainly unsaturated fats and no hydrogenated fats.
-If you mustn't eat any gluten, make sure that the baking powder, the shortening and the rice milk are gluten-free.
+If you mustn't eat any gluten, make sure that the baking powder, the shortening, and the rice or other non-dairy milk are gluten-free.